Ghanaians show democratic mettle in troubled vote

 President John Dramani Mahama, who replaced the late John Atta Mills after his death in July, faces main rival Nana Akufo-Addo of the New Patriotic Party (NPP), who has vowed to provide free education and root out graft.

-An election commission official said 1.6 percent of the country’s 26,000 polling stations had to reopen on Saturday to clear the backlog, adding that officials would launch an investigation into why the machines broke down.

-“We are trying to find out what caused this situation,” said spokesman Sylvia Annor.
+Technical problems plagued this election.
+Many newly-introduced electronic fingerprint readers, used to verify people’s identities, malfunctioned on Friday, slowing voting and creating long lines at polling stations nationwide that could not be cleared.

+A spokesman for the main opposition party said the glitches had affected hundreds of thousands of people.
+The electoral commission declined to give a number but said polling stations would reopen if needed and counting would begin anywhere voting was finished.

-Results are expected within two days with a second round possible at the end of December if no one wins an outright majority.
-Ghanaians are also electing a parliament, where Mahama’s National Democratic Party has enjoyed a slim majority.
+Results are expected by Monday, with a second round possible at the end of December if no one wins an outright majority.
+Ghanaians are also electing a parliament, where Mahama’s National Democratic Congress (NDC) has enjoyed a slim majority.

-“I would like to ask the Ghanaian people to remain very calm...We are on course, and there should be no apprehension,” Mahama’s campaign director Elvis Afriyie-Ankrah told a news conference.

-“Our people should be law-abiding, they should follow the rules of the game...The electoral commission will speak, and when it speaks, we will listen,” he said.

 Ghana has had five peaceful and constitutional transfers of power since its last coup in 1981, in stark contrast to the turmoil that surrounds it in the region.

-Neighbouring Ivory Coast tipped into civil war last year after a disputed 2010 poll and regional neighbors Mali and Guinea-Bissau have both suffered coups this year.
+Neighbouring Ivory Coast tipped into civil war last year after a disputed 2010 poll and regional neighbours Mali and Guinea-Bissau have both suffered coups this year.

 “These elections are important not just to Ghana but for the growing number of states and actors seeking to benefit from increasing confidence in Africa,” said Alex Vines, Africa Research Director at Chatham House.